MG 30: History

-Development of the MG 30 took place under the direction of Louis Stange at Rheinmetall's Sömmerda office.
+Development of the MG 30 took place under the direction of Louis Stange at Rheinmetall's Sömmerda office, from where he filed several patent claims in 1928–1929.
 However actual production of machine guns was prohibited in Germany under the Versailles Treaty.
-Rheinmetall circumvented the provisions by acquiring the majority shareholding of the Swiss manufacturer Waffenfabrik Solothurn AG and relocating production there.
+Rheinmetall circumvented the provisions by acquiring the majority shareholding of the Swiss manufacturer Waffenfabrik Solothurn and relocating production there.
 The goal was to acquire orders for the rearmament of the Reichswehr, which was modernizing its arsenal.

 The design was rejected by the German Reichswehr which adopted the MG 13.
 Rheinmetall then turned to other companies and licensed the design to Solothurn in Switzerland and Steyr-Daimler-Puch in Austria.
 Production soon followed, entering the armed forces of both countries as the Solothurn S2-200 and Maschinengewehr Solothurn 1930, or MG 30, respectively.

 2000–3000 were also purchased by Hungary, where it was known as the Solothurn 31.M Golyószóró.

-The FÉG factory in Budapest prepared for serial production under its license.
-From 1938 to 1944 9000 pcs of 31 M. Golyószóró light machine gun were produced.
-Every rifle company had 12 Solothurns, 9 of them were equipped with bipod as light machine gun, and 3 of them were equipped with tripod as medium machine gun.
-A total of more than 12000 machine guns came into the possession of the Hungarian Armed Forces and Székely National Guard of Transylvania, the 31 M.s that survived the war were kept in storage until 1956, after almost all of them were melted down.
+The FÉG factory in Budapest prepared for serial production under its license, between 1931 and 1938, a few hundred were produced each year.
+From 1938 to 1944, 9,000 pcs of 31 M. Golyószóró light machine gun were produced.
+A total of more than 12,000 machine guns came into the possession of the Hungarian Armed Forces and Székely National Guard of Transylvania, the 31 M.s that survived the war were kept in storage until 1956, after almost all of them were melted down.

 Design

-The gun is an air-cooled, recoil-operated design, firing standard 7.92×57mm Mauser ammunition, fed from a slightly curved 30-round magazine inserted in the left side of the weapon.
+The gun is an air-cooled, recoil-operated design, firing standard 8×56mmR ammunition, fed from a slightly curved 25-round magazine inserted in the left side of the weapon.
 It uses a locking ring, which is located at the end of the barrel extension, to lock the bolt.
 Inside the locking ring, there are six sets of locking lugs, arranged as an interrupted thread, which mate with lugs cut at the rear of the bolt.
 Rotation of the ring, which locks and unlocks the bolt, is controlled in a mount on the outside of the ring.
 The gun is of relatively simple design, with most parts having a round cross-section.
 The tubular receiver is an extension of the barrel jacket.
 The butt hosts a tube which contains the return spring and its guide.
+Safety is found on the receiver.

-The MG 30 fired both in semi-automatic and full automatic mode depending on how far the two-stage trigger is pulled, with a rate of fire between 600 and 800 rounds per minute in full-auto.
+The MG 30 fired both in semi-automatic and full automatic mode depending on how far the two-stage trigger is pulled, with a rate of fire between 450 and 500 rounds per minute in full-auto.
 It included a folding bipod attached two-thirds down the barrel.